 Working in Puerto Rico

-Puerto Rico has been affected negatively by the global recession, resulting in an increase in unemployment and crime rates.
-Typically, Puerto Rico is a popular retirement destination for expats, especially U.S citizens, for its easy accessibilty, tax-free conditions and incredible scenery.
+Puerto Rico is a popular retirement destination for expats, especially U.S citizens, for its easy accessibility, tax-free conditions and incredible scenery.
 For those interested in working in Puerto Rico, the two most common sectors are manufacturing and tourism.
 Some employers require a Certificate of Good Behaviour and/or Certificate of No Criminal Conviction, issued by the Puerto Rico Police Department.

 Finding a job in Puerto Rico

-The Internet is a valuable resource for expats looking to work in Puerto Rico.
-Alternatively going through an agency might be more useful.
+The internet is a valuable resource for expats looking to work in Puerto Rico.
+Alternatively, going through an agency might be more reliable.
 Word-of-mouth and networking can also be valuable resources for those already within the country.
-U.S expats will not need a visa to work in Puerto Rico, whereas citizens from other nations will have to change visas if they move to the country without a job and plan to stay.
+US expats will not need a visa to work on the island, whereas citizens from other nations will need work and residency permits to take up employment and live in Puerto Rico.